 Examples Of Blockchain Operating Systems

 This is a great example of how exciting the combination of blockchain with operating systems can be and how innovative people can get.
-Even though blockchain operating systems as an idea (and as an executed phenomenon) is still relatively new, there are a few iterations of it already.
+Even though blockchain operating systems as an idea (and as an executed phenomenon) is still relatively new, there are a few iterations already.
 Here are a few examples of what’s out there.

-Probably the most well-known of all blockchain operating systems and commonly touted as the world’s very first blockchain OS, we introduce Overledger.
+Probably the most well-known of all blockchain operating systems and commonly touted as the world’s first blockchain OS, we introduce Overledger.

-The system connects blockchains and also facilitates the connection of different enterprise platforms, applications, and networks to the blockchain.
+The system connects blockchains and facilitates the connection of different enterprise platforms, applications, and networks to the blockchain.
 Further, it allows for the creation of applications called mApps.

 Overledger provides many of the securities of a blockchain, including security, immutability, and more.